James K.Y. Kuo: Early life

-Kuo came from China to the U.S to obtain a master's degree in Fine Art.
-With encouragement from his father, Kuo studied traditional Chinese painting at the Suzhou Art & Design Technology Institute in Suzhou, China, and also at the Anqing School of Art, Anqing, China.
-A direct inheritor of ink painting traditions, he left the political upheavals of China and emigrated to the US in 1947 and received his Masters in painting at the University of Missouri, Columbia, MO, in 1949.
+With encouragement from his father, Kuo studied traditional Chinese painting at the Suzhou Art & Design Technology Institute in Suzhou, China, and also at the Anqing School of Art, Anqing, Anhui, China.
+A direct inheritor of ink painting traditions, he left the political upheavals of China and emigrated to the US in 1947 and received his Masters of Fine Art in painting at the University of Missouri, Columbia, MO, in 1949.

 Career

 An "abstract-expressionist artist, painter, ceramicist/sculptor, jewelry maker, lecturer and respected teacher, he was primarily known for his paintings in acrylic, acrylic collage, gouache collage, watercolor and applied copper or silver on mediums such as; brass, textured nickel & wood.
 Early on, Kuo was influenced by Shih-t'ao and Chu Ta, the "Individualists" who became monks in 17th Century China as well as by the American abstract expressionists Franz Kline, Mark Rothko and Willem de Kooning.
 His bold brush strokes of flat muted colors could be very abstract but never far from the natural world.

-He later taught at Rosary Hill College (now Daemen College), as Professor Emeritus, Amherst, NY, from 1955-1992.
+He later taught at Rosary Hill College (now Daemen College), as Professor Emeritus, Amherst, NY, from 1955 to 1992.